-Anybody with a safeguarding disclosure should report it to the Diocesan Safeguarding team by completing and returning the Safeguarding Referral Form and return it to safeguardingreferrals@oxford.anglican.org.
+Anybody with a safeguarding disclosure should report it to the Diocesan Safeguarding team by completing and returning the Safeguarding Referral Form.
 Your Parish Safeguarding Officer is also a local first point of contact for reporting safeguarding disclosures.

 For further information on all safeguarding procedures within the diocese, please visit our dedicated safeguarding pages on the diocesan website.